Qianzhuang: Imperial China

-Through the financial exchanges between qianzhuang and qianzhuang, qianzhuang and piaohao, qianzhuang and domestic and foreign commercial banks, a rather large financial network was established to communicate cross-regional trade and foreign trade within and with the Chinese Empire.
-The qianzhuang system is one of the most representative forms of business development in imperial China's financial industry.
-It played an indispensable role in the history of Chinese finance and even the economic history of China, as well as the transition from the traditional Chinese economy model to a more modernised model adopted during the late 19th century.

-In Shanghai many qianzhuang were initially created by businessmen from the Zhejiang Province, especially from the city of Ningbo.
-Many of these businessmen moved their qianzhuang to Shanghai as a method to finance their businesses back home.
-By the year 1776, under the reign of Qianlong Emperor, The Shanghai qianzhuang owners had established an association in the Yuyuan Garden, with 106 affiliated members.

 In the city of Hankou the piaohao were prosperous before the qianzhuang were, this might have been due to connections with the political circle.
 Less is known about the origins of the Hankou qianzhuang which could be either due to the immense number of aliases used to describe qianzhuang or the fact that the Qing government wasn't good at record keeping during this early era.
 The trade conducted by qianzhuang in Hankou is locally referred to as Yin-Qian (銀錢).
-Between the years 1841 and 1850 the Hankou qianzhuang were dominated by merchants from the Jiangxi province, the larger qianzhuang from this era had an average benqian (本錢, "principal capital") which ranged between 6000 and 10,000 taels of silver, and on average they issued hundreds of thousands of Huapiao (匯票, "remittance notes") banknotes for circulation.
+Between the years 1841 and 1850 the Hankou qianzhuang were dominated by merchants from the Jiangxi province; the larger qianzhuang from this era had an average benqian (本錢, "principal capital") which ranged between 6000 and 10,000 taels of silver, and on average they issued hundreds of thousands of Huapiao (匯票, "remittance notes") banknotes for circulation.